 Have an Emergency List and Plan of Action

-We should not only have emergency items on hand that can last us until the storm has passed, but we should also be prepared to evacuate if the worst-case scenario happens.
+We should not only have emergency items on hand that can last us until the storm, earthquake, tsunami etc. has passed, but we should also be prepared to evacuate if the worst-case scenario happens.
 Our emergency items should include the following:

 - Important documents in a waterproof container (including photo ID for each family member)